Alexander and the Terrible, Horrible, No Good, Very Bad Day (film): Plot

-Living in suburban Los Angeles, Alexander Cooper often feels left out by his family: baby brother Trevor; elder siblings Anthony and Emily; and their parents, Kelly and Ben.
+Living in suburban Los Angeles, Alexander Cooper often feels left out by his family: baby brother Trevor; older brother Anthony; older sister Emily; and their parents, Ben and Kelly.

-Anthony is trying to earn his driver's license so he can drive his demanding and sharp-tongued girlfriend, Celia Ramirez, to the junior prom; Emily is rehearsing for the title role in her Peter Pan school play; Kelly works for a publication company on a new children's book which will get her promoted to vice-president of said company; Ben, who has been unemployed for seven months, has landed an interview for a job as a video game designer.
+Anthony is trying to pass his driving test so he can drive his demanding and sharp-tongued girlfriend, Celia Rodriguez, to the junior prom; Emily is rehearsing for the title role in her school play, Peter Pan; Kelly works for a publication company and is working on a new children's book which will get her promoted to vice-president; Ben, who has been unemployed for seven months, has landed an interview for a job as a video game designer.

-That morning, Alexander experiences a series of mishaps at school: accidentally setting fire to his crush Becky Gibson's notebook; his classmate Elliot sends a humiliating photoshopped image of him to the whole school; and he finds out that his friends – including Becky, and even his best friend Paul – will all be attending Philip Parker's 12th birthday party, instead of Alexander's the next day, due to Philip's expensive party entertainment and popularity.
-When he tries to tell his family about his bad day however, nobody is very sympathetic due to being focused on the good things happening to them.
-That night, Alexander puts a candle on a homemade birthday sundae, wishing that everyone in his family could relate to what he is going through.
+That morning, Alexander experiences a series of mishaps at school: accidentally setting fire to his crush Becky Gibson's notebook; her younger brother, Elliott, sends a humiliating photoshopped image of him to the whole school; and he finds out that his friends – including Becky, and even his best friend Paul – will all be attending Philip Parker's 12th birthday party, instead of his the next day, due to Philip's expensive party entertainment and popularity.
+When he tries to tell his family about his bad day, however, nobody is very sympathetic due to being focused on the good things happening to them.
+That night, he puts a candle on a homemade birthday sundae, wishing that everyone in his family could know what it's like to have a bad day (so they could relate to what he is going through).

-The next morning, Alexander wakes up to find the rest of his family in chaotic disarray: his parents have overslept; Emily has a cold from rehearsing in the car; Celia has broken up with Anthony, due to her overhearing and misinterpreting a conversation between him and Alexander the night before.
-Plus, Anthony wakes up to find a giant zit on his forehead.
-Kelly's car is dead, due to Emily's having left the light on the previous night and draining the battery.
-Ben has to take Trevor with him to the interview, after dropping Kelly off at work.
-At school, Alexander learns that Philip's birthday party has been canceled because Philip has chickenpox; Becky and Paul, along with all the other kids who had originally planned to attend Philip's party, will attend Alexander's party instead.
+The next morning, Alexander wakes up to find the rest of his family in chaotic disarray: Ben and Kelly have overslept; Emily has a cold from rehearsing in Kelly's car; Celia has broken up with Anthony, due to her overhearing and misinterpreting a conversation between him and Alexander the night before.
+Anthony also finds a giant zit on his forehead.
+Kelly's car is dead, due to Emily having left the light on the previous night, draining the battery.
+Ben has to take Trevor with him to his interview, after dropping Kelly off at work.
+At school, Alexander learns that Philip's birthday party has been canceled because he has come down with the chickenpox; Becky and Paul, along with all the other kids who had originally planned to attend it, will attend Alexander's instead.